 “YOU CAN’T HANDLE THE TRUTH!”

-The reason I didn’t have to testify is the defense agreed to admit the 911 tape of the call into evidence.
+The reason I didn’t have to testify is because the defense agreed to admit the 911 tape of the call into evidence.
 That made it pretty cut and dried.
 I can’t add much to that call; it speaks for itself.
 Pun intended.

 So there I sat, on the bench outside the courtroom, for two hours.
 The deputy got to go in and testify TWICE.
 And the judge found the guy not guilty!
 I guess his attorney went for the “It was real in his mind at the time” defense – he didn’t mean to misuse 911, he thought it was an actual emergency.
 “He has mental issues, and needs help.”
 Funny thing, though – part of the sentencing request from the ADA was that the court make sure the caller get the mental help he needs.
 So now, since he wasn’t found guilty, there’s a good chance he won’t get the help he needs – unless he seeks it on his own, and that probably won’t happen.

 And the caller/his family from “the armpit?”
 They did not disappoint.
 There was lots of foul language used outside the courtroom (I have no idea what kind of language they used INSIDE the courtroom – since I never got to see the inside of it), and the basic sentiment expressed by them was that everyone, from the ADA to the deputy and on down (me too?) didn’t know their job.
 Their response was typical of people who take no responsibility for their own actions.
 It was everyone else’s fault.
-They were ecstatic at the verdict, and said they known it all along.
+They were ecstatic at the verdict, and said they had known it all along.
 The ADA had no case, they said.
 The deputy was only hassling the caller, they said.
 Grrrr, I said – although not within earshot of anyone.
 Hey, I had dressed nicely for court; I had no intention of getting into a fight that day.
 But if I *had* gotten into a fight – I think I could have taken the wife; she looked kinda scrawny.

 But even though the day didn’t go like I expected, it wasn’t a total loss.
-The ADA told me they were hiring in the DA’s office for a new secretary, and that with my earlier work experience I would be well qualified.
+The ADA told me they were hiring in the DA’s office for a new secretary, and with my earlier work experience I would be well qualified.
 She told me to make sure and apply for the job, which I did as soon as I got home.
 After stopping by the county treasurer’s office and getting my pay for being a witness – a whole $9.80.